mesosphere-backup/terraform-dcos/aws/README.md

 ### Config.yaml Modification

 You can modify all the DC/OS config.yaml flags via terraform.
-Here is an example of using the master_http_loadbalancer for cloud deployments. **master_http_loadbalancer is is recommended for production**.
+Here is an example of using the master_http_loadbalancer for cloud deployments. **master_http_loadbalancer is recommended for production**.
 You will be able to replace your masters in a multi master environment.
 Using the default static backend will not give you this option.

 Here is an example default profile that will allow you to do this.